GabeScott/standard-works-vault/General Conference/2003 October - An Ensign to the Nations, a Light to the World.md

 # An Ensign to the Nations, a Light to the World

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2003 General Conference*

+>*If we are to \[be\] an ensign to the nations and a light to the world, we must take on more of the luster of the life of Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/an-ensign-to-the-nations-a-light-to-the-world?lang=eng)